RobDWaller/robdwaller.github.io/_posts/2020-03-26-code-maintainability-test.md

 ### Bug Density

-Type usage, static analysers and code tests will all reduce bug density.
+Strong types, static analysers and code tests will all reduce bug density.
 The lower your bug density the fewer bugs you'll have to fix in production.

 - Do you have a [code coverage](https://en.wikipedia.org/wiki/Code_coverage) score greater than 60%? **(+1 Point)**
 - Do you have a code coverage score greater than 90%? **(+1 Point)**